Platform on access to medicines in Europe

 - Market access for biosimilars

-The platform on access to medicines in Europe is one of the three work areas of the Process on Corporate Responsibility in the field of Pharmaceuticals.
-It is dedicated to enhancing the collaboration among the Member States and relevant stakeholders in order to find common, non-regulatory approaches to timely and equitable access to medicines after their marketing authorisation.
+The platform on access to medicines in Europe was one of the three work areas of the Process on Corporate Responsibility in the field of Pharmaceuticals.
+It was dedicated to enhancing the collaboration among the Member States and relevant stakeholders in order to find common, non-regulatory approaches to timely and equitable access to medicines after their marketing authorisation.

 These initiatives were translated into several projects allowing all stakeholders to test ideas and develop new concepts.

-To conclude projects, participating countries and stakeholders are invited to reflect on the experience gained and to propose recommendations for adoption by the Steering Group.
+To conclude projects, participating countries and stakeholders were invited to reflect on the experience gained and to propose recommendations for adoption by the Steering Group.

 Scope of the initiative